KshitijKarnawat/Structure-from-Motion/README.md

 python3 calibrate.py
 ```

 You can save all the images in the `Data` folder instead if hardware is not available.
+Please refer to the ros_dev branch for code required for the Nvidia Jetson Nano.

 To get the depth estimation using the stereo method run the following lines.